-In August 2014, we entered into a stock purchase agreement with the shareholders of Xenotis Pty Ltd (Xenotis) to acquire all of the capital stock of Xenotis for \$6.7 million with a mechanism for a purchase price adjustment based on the net tangible assets of Xenotis at closing.
+In August 2014, we entered into a stock purchase agreement with the shareholders of Xenotis Pty Ltd (Xenotis) to acquire all of the capital stock of Xenotis for \$6.7 million based on foreign exchange rates in effect at the time of the closing, with a mechanism for a purchase price adjustment based on the net tangible assets of Xenotis at closing.
 Xenotis is the parent company of Bio Nova International, the manufacturer and marketer of the Omniflow II biosynthetic vascular graft for lower extremity bypass and AV access.
-We paid \$5.1 million at the closing and the remaining \$1.4 million is payable in August 2015.
+We paid \$5.1 million at the closing with the final payment of \$1.1 million made in August 2015.

 The net tangible asset purchase price adjustment of \$0.2 million was paid in November 2014.
 We accounted for the acquisition as a business combination.
 Assets acquired include receivables, inventory, equipment, a building, and intellectual property.
 We recorded \$2.1 million of tangible assets, \$2.1 million of property and equipment, \$1.8 million of intangible assets, and \$2.5 million of goodwill.
 The weighted-average amortization period for the acquired intangible assets as of August 31, 2014 was 6.8 years.
 Liabilities assumed include payables and debt which totaled \$1.7 million and included \$1.1 million of assumed debt, which we paid in full in August 2014.
 The purchase accounting is complete.